rfisch26/symbology-server/README.md

 A Python FastAPI Symbology Server that maintains persistent mappings between human-readable symbols (e.g. `NVDA`) and numeric identifiers via an HTTP API for querying/updating symbol and identifier mappings over time.

 ## Features
-- HTTP API to register, terminate, and query symbology mappings
+- HTTP API to:
+  - Add a symbology mapping
+  - Terminate an active mapping
+  - Query identifier for a symbol on a given date
+  - Query symbol for an identifier on a given date
+  - Retrieve all mappings overlapping a date range `[begin, end)`
 - Enforces the following domain constraints:
   - One identifier per symbol per date
   - One symbol per identifier per date
   - Persistent mappings until explicit termination
-- Retrieve:
-  - Identifier for a symbol on a specified date
-  - Symbol for an identifier on a specified date
-  - All mappings overlapping a specific half-open date range `[begin, end)`
+- **Important**: A mapping must be explicitly terminated before the same symbol or identifier can be reassigned.
-- In-memory `MappingStorage` by default
+- In-memory `MappingStorage` backend for clarity
 - Fully automated test suite using `pytest`

 ## Requirements